GuilhermeRoque/openweatherconsumer/README.md

 - `make test-run`: Runs the tests.

 **Notes**:
-- If you can't use make because you are no in a Linux system you can copy and paste the commands in the file Makefile
+- If you can't use make because you aren't in a Linux system you can copy and paste the commands in the file Makefile

 ### Summary